andyrosa/Sinclaude/README.md

 ## Current Limitations

-- Many Z80 instructions not implemented
-- Only C and Z flags
+- Only the C and Z flags are implemented
-- Registers IX, IY and R not assembled or simulated
+- Registers IX, IY and R not implemented
+- Many IN/OUT/CP/Rotate instructions not implemented
+- No interrupts (EI/DI/RST/NMI)
-- No RST or ROM emulation.
+- No ROM emulation.
 Many rabbit holes avoided.
-I saw again why many of us love writing simulators/emulators/game engines
 - "Fast" mode is only slightly faster than normal mode.
 That's good and bad
 - It takes close to 100% of JavaScript's main thread.
 We are kinda going for performance.
-Once you program in ZX81 basic, you have a need for speed
+Once you program in ZX81 basic, you develop a need for speed
 - The sample assembly programs are not optimized.
 - The emulator uses a long switch case statement.
-In the old days we exploited the patterns in the opcodes
+In the old days we exploited the patterns in the opcodes.
+For one, nobody had time for all this typing or RAM to hold it.

 ## Known Issues
 - Performance varies significantly: 1 to 75 MIPS, not clear why; perhaps JIT, anti-virus, or browser extensions.